mmbishop/gwt-test/README.md

 ```

 The first form is closer to canonical Gherkin and may be easier to read for most people, while the second form may be more familiar to developers used to
-writing tests using something like [jest-gwt](https://github.com/devzeebo/jest-gwt) in Typescript.
+writing tests using a package like [jest-gwt](https://github.com/devzeebo/jest-gwt).

 ## Elements of gwt-test